-The consolidated audited financial statements of the Company for the Company's financial years ended December 31, 2022 and December 31, 2021, the report of the auditor thereon and the related management's discussion and analysis were filed under the Company's SEDAR profile at www.sedar.com on April 28, 2023, which financial statements will be tabled at the Meeting and which will be available at the Meeting.
+The consolidated financial statements of the Company for the years ended December 31, 2024 and December 31, 2023, the report of the auditor, and related management discussion and analysis (the "Financial Statements") were SEDAR+ filed under the Company's profile at www.sedarplus.ca on April 29, 2025.
+The Financial Statements will be tabled at the Meeting and will be available at the Meeting.